Requesting Action from Alberta Municipalities

 The process for RFDs is outlined in Alberta Municipalities' MLC Policy.
 Alberta Municipalities has developed a RFD Template which members can fill out and submit along with proof of council endorsement to advocacy [at] abmunis.ca, a few weeks before the Caucus.
-The date of each year’s Spring Municipal Leaders Caucus and the RFD deadline are announced through the Digest newsletter and posted on Alberta Municipalities' events page.
+The date of each year’s Spring Municipal Leaders Caucus and the RFD deadline are announced through The Weekly newsletter and posted on Alberta Municipalities' events page.

-RFDs are generally shared with members via our e-newsletter one week before Caucus.
+RFDs are generally shared with members via our newsletter one week before Caucus.
 At Caucus, the sponsoring municipality speaks to its RFD, and members in attendance are then invited to share their views and ask questions.
 The sponsor may agree to revise the originally proposed action as a result of the discussion.
 The sponsor may agree to revise the originally proposed action as a result of the discussion.
 Elected Officials of Regular Member municipalities who are registered to attend MLC are eligible to vote.

 Approved resolutions are assigned to one of Alberta Municipalities' standing committees, which then makes recommendations to the Alberta Municipalities Board on next steps.
-Alberta Municipalities provides updates on RFD outcomes through our weekly e-newsletter.
+Alberta Municipalities provides updates on RFD outcomes through our weekly newsletter.

 One of the key differences between resolutions and RFDs is that Alberta Municipalities has more flexibility in terms of the action it takes on adopted RFDs, and unlike resolutions, can modify the recommended action or request before submitting it to the province or federal government for a response.